JinFish/MNER-MI/README.md

 In this paper, we introduce a dataset called **MNER-MI**.
 We merge it with [Twitter-2017](https://github.com/jefferyYu/UMT) to get a dataset called **MNER-MI-Plus**.

-These two datasets can be downloaded via Baidu Netdisk, and the download links are as follows：https://pan.baidu.com/s/1Aq7Usi9nXE2WISqL66jacQ?pwd=k42h
+These two datasets can be downloaded via Baidu Netdisk, and the download links are as follows：https://pan.baidu.com/s/1vUgRJZ54fxgSQDGXWsf6sg?pwd=tyvy

-After downloading, the file structure should appear as follows:
+After downloading, you need to unzip the downloaded files and place them in the `dataset` folder, and the file structure should appear as follows:
 ```bash
 Dataset
 |-- text